matiasbn/solana-pocs/README.md

 ## Work on the new PoC
 1. Create a new branch with the poc tag as name, forked from main
-2. Create a folder with the PoC tag
+2. Copy the folder `template-folder` and rename it with the poc tag
-3. Copy the `poc-template-readme.md` to the new PoC folder and rename it to README.md
+3. Use the example program that is inside the folder to develop your PoC
-4. Complete the new README.md with your PoC information
-5. Develop the PoC on your computer
-6. Upload your changes to the repository periodically
+4. Upload your changes to the repository periodically
-7. Once the code is finished, proceed to show it in the Colloquium meeting
+5. Once the code is finished, proceed to show it in the Colloquium meeting
-8. If the PoC is correctly executed, mark the poc in the [list of PoCs](#list-of-pocs) as checked.
+6. If the PoC is correctly executed, mark the poc in the [list of PoCs](#list-of-pocs) as checked.
    ```
    - [x] [poc-tag] PoC description.
    ```
-9. Create a merge request.
+7. Create a merge request.
 Be careful to assign the reviewers correctly

 # List of PoCs
 - [x] [account-close] Closing an account in Solana by setting the lamports balance to 0.